Vince Ferragamo: National Football League

-Ferragamo played in the National Football League (NFL) for the Los Angeles Rams (1977–1980, 1982–1984), Buffalo Bills (1985) and Green Bay Packers (1985–1986).
+Ferragamo played in the National Football League (NFL) for the Los Angeles Rams (1977–1980, 1982–1984), Buffalo Bills (1985), and Green Bay Packers (1985–1986).

-Drafted in the fourth round of the 1977 NFL Draft, Ferragamo mostly sat on the bench in 1977 and 1978, behind Pat Haden (and in 1977, an aging Joe Namath).
+Drafted 91st overall in the fourth round of the 1977 NFL draft, Ferragamo mostly sat on the bench in 1977 and 1978, behind Pat Haden (and in 1977, an aging Joe Namath).
 In 1979, Haden broke a finger in mid-season, giving Ferragamo his shot.
 After leading the 9–7 Rams to road victories over the Dallas Cowboys and Tampa Bay Buccaneers in the NFC playoffs, Ferragamo started in Super Bowl XIV in Pasadena, making him the first quarterback to start a Super Bowl in the same season as his first career start.
 The underdog Rams led after three quarters of play before falling to the Pittsburgh Steelers, 31–19.

 Ferragamo enjoyed his best statistical season in 1980 in which he threw for 30 touchdowns, tied for second most in the NFL.
 The Rams again made the playoffs, but were defeated by Dallas, 34–13, in the wild card game.